alonat/alonat.github.io/content/posts/contract-testing/index.md

 ---
 title: "Embracing Confidence with Contract Testing: A Frontend Perspective"
 date: 2023-12-15T17:00:00+02:00
+lastmod: 2025-31-01T09:00:00+02:00
 draft: false
 ---

 How often do you face the issue where the backend updates something and breaks a contract for the frontend?
-Or what about the frontend stopping the use of certain fields but not informing the backend team about the redundancy?
-Probably too often, right?
+Or what about the frontend stopping the use of certain fields but not informing the backend team about the redundancy? **Probably too often, right?**

-There’s no silver bullet for situations like these, but I do have a recommendation worth considering.
+There’s no **silver bullet** for situations like these, but I do have a recommendation worth considering.

-Have you heard that contract testing is the ultimate solution to fix all communication and collaboration problems between frontend and backend teams?
-But is that really true?
-Let’s weigh the pros and cons to find out.
+Have you heard that **contract testing** is the ultimate solution to fix all communication and collaboration problems between frontend and backend teams?
+But **is that really true?** Let’s weigh the **pros and cons** to find out.

+Also, at the very end of the article, I’ve added **summed-up feedback from the field.**

 ## Contract Testing and Pact